-The Committee will meet as often as the Committee members deem necessary in order to fulfil their role, however it is intended that the Committee shall meet at least quarterly.
+The Committee will meet as often as the Committee members deem necessary in order to fulfil their role, however it is intended that the Committee shall meet at least quarterly to ensure regular oversight.

 2.2 Quorum

 The quorum is at least 2 members.